 Faculty and Staff

-As many employees and students come back to work before the fall semester, we all have a personal responsibility to:
+As many employees and students come back to work before the fall semester, Weber State employees have a personal responsibility to:

 - Maintain physical distance